-Captain Shaddock discovered it in 1696, he said.
-It's a variety of Pamplemousses.
+'Captain Shaddock discovered it in 1696, he said.
+It's a variety of Pamplemousse.
 The fruit, a cross between a grapefruit in an orange, gushed with sun-warmed juice.
 She filled the house with dishes of blossom, sometimes feeling bride-like.
 Neighbours came and went, their voices as light as sea spray.
 When her time came, she dreamed blissfully of floating in seven waves, being drawn peacefully to each summit, each wave larger than the one before, until the top peak of a giant wave was reached, the water gushed and a hard-headed, soft body rolled hot and bloody against her thighs.
 Her questing eyes met an oblique stare.
 A pale trapezium of a face, slightly uneven ears, one nicked, triangular dark eyes and black tufts of hair.
 A tiny tongue tip between the lips.
+It was nothing like her Welsh seaman.
 It was his grandmother's face but she was not to know.
-She looked around in vain for her mother and father, her aunt and of course him, but there was no familiar face.
-She wrote to her aunt, who sent her, after a long interval, a perfectly knitted English wool jumper, by then far too small and too hot.
+She looked around in vain for her mother's familiar face.
+She wrote to her, and, after a long interval, received a perfectly knitted English wool jumper, by then far too small and too hot.

 Kind neighbours brought fish.
 An old fisherman made a driftwood rocking cradle.
 They remarked to one another what a good mother she was.
 She washed and fed the baby; she sewed his clothes but gave him no name.
 He was like nobody she knew.
 He was a mannikin.
-The house was quiet except for the ship's cats' occasional meow and the ferns brushing windows like great, green paws.
+The house was usually quiet except for the ship's cats' occasional meow and the ferns brushing windows like great, green paws.